bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 <!-- type: tab-end -->

+### Get a variant with the `product` field

-You can also query a variant by using the `products` field and specifying a variant identifier.
+You can also query a variant by specifying a variant identifier for the `product` field.
 You can use the variant's entity ID, variant option value entity IDs, or variant SKU:

 <!--
 type: tab